Introduction

 Irwin’s Folly?

 But Irwin Allen enjoyed making movies so much, that the people around him couldn’t help but be swept up by the director’s enthusiasm.
-Actor Roddy McDowell later stated that he would do anything for Allen.
-Shelley Winters intentionally put on 35 pounds for her role and even took swimming lessons.
+Indeed, actor Roddy McDowell later stated that he would do anything for Allen.
+In addition, Shelley Winters intentionally put on 35 pounds for her role and even took swimming lessons.

 A Trip to Jack in the Box